Intermediate links of plane curves: Introduction

+In Theorem~\ref{main3} we study which variants of the $\reid_1$ move can occur on $D_r$ as $r$ changes.
+In theory it is possible that one can also control variants of the $\reid_2$ and $\reid_3$ moves.
+Such a control should use slightly different methods than those used in the present article, because $\reid_2$ and $\reid_3$ are not local moves.
+If some constraints are obtained, one might potentially find further restrictions on the diagram $D_r$, in terms of more sophisticated diagram invariants, like the Hass--Nowik invariant, see \cite{HN,Suw}.
+These restrictions might in turn be enough to show that for any diagram $D_r$ obtained as a complex stereographic projection of a $\Cc$-link satisfies $\ind_\#(D_r)=n_-(D_r)$, that is, that $D_r$ satisfies the hypotheses of Theorem~\ref{main2}.
+This would lead to an explicit algorithm for transforming a strongly quasipositive fibered $\Cc$-link into a quasipositive braid.

 The structure of the paper is the following: Section~\ref{sec:contact} sets up the notation and recalls various transversality notions.
 Section~\ref{sec:stereo} defines the complex stereographic projection and sets up basic properties of diagrams of $\Cc$-links.
 Sections~\ref{sec:changes} and \ref{sec:euler} are the heart of the article.
 They contain results about possible changes of the diagram $D_r$ as $r$ increases.
-We prove Theorem~\ref{th:charlink} and describe its relation with the results of Bennequin.
-Section~\ref{sec:diagramsandbraids} recalls the Yamada--Vogel algorithm and then proves Theorem~\ref{thm:YV1}.
+We prove Theorem~\ref{main3} and \ref{main4}.
+We also discuss its relation with the results of Bennequin.
+Section~\ref{sec:diagramsandbraids} recalls the Yamada--Vogel algorithm and then proves Theorem~\ref{main1}.
 We turn our attention to negative Seifert circles and show how to apply the Murasugi--Przytycki construction to eliminate them in some cases.
-Section~\ref{sec:diagramsandbraids} ends with the proof of Theorem~\ref{thm:YV2}.
+Section~\ref{sec:diagramsandbraids} ends with the proof of Theorem~\ref{main2}.
 Section~\ref{sec:proofs} contains proofs of many lemmas used in Section~\ref{sec:changes}: some of the proofs require tedious calculations in local coordinates, so they are deferred to the last section of the article.

-\begin{ack} The authors would like to thank to Sebastian Baader, Michel Boileau, Matthew Hedden, Patrick Popescu--Pampu, J\'ozef Przytycki and Pawe\l{} Traczyk for helpful discussions.
-The authors were supported by the POLONIUM program, and by the ANR project ``SUSI'' (ANR-12-JS01-0002-01). \end{ack}
+\begin{ack} The authors would like to thank to Sebastian Baader, Michel Boileau, Matthew Hedden, Patrick Popescu-Pampu, J\'ozef Przytycki and Pawe\l{} Traczyk for helpful discussions.
+The authors were supported by the POLONIUM program, and by the ANR project ``SUSI'' (ANR-12-JS01-0002-01).
+The second author is supported by the National Science Center grant 2016/22/E/ST1/00040. \end{ack}